Accessing the Juvenile Case File

 For Current or Former Foster Youth

 You do not need a court order if you are a current or former foster youth and want to access your own case file.
 However, sometimes you will run into difficulty at the court clerk's office.
 We suggest printing out a copy of Welfare and Institutions Code § 827(a)(1)(C) and California Rule of Court 5.552 and showing the clerk if s/he denies your request to see your case file.
+You can also request to speak with a supervisor.

 If the clerk insists on seeing a court order before providing you access to your file, fill out and file the following (you will have to serve the parties by first class mail or personal service):